theBlackBoxSociety/HTML-CSS-tutorial/02_html.md

 You can look at the HTML of any page and see how it's made:

 - In most browsers, you can right-click on an element, and then select 'Inspect element'.
 A panel will open and show you the source of that element.
-- You can see the entire HTML source of a webpage by right-clicking on the page in your browser, and then select 'View page source'.
+- You can see the entire HTML source of a webpage by right-clicking on the page in your browser, and then select 'View page source' or shortcut **ctrl/cmd + u**

 ## Hierarchical relations between elements